ayushvarshney07/Digital-_Literacy_Project/README.md

 ---

 ### Task 3 – Coding & Collaboration Platforms
-- Practiced beginner challenges on **CodeChef** to understand competitive programming.
+- Practiced beginner challenges on **HackerRank** to understand competitive programming.
 - Built a **Digital Literacy Awareness Quiz** using Google Forms, collected responses, and analyzed results in Google Sheets.
 This taught me how to create surveys, gather data, and interpret results quickly.